sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_AzureActiveDirectoryTenant.md

 Internal server error.
 ***

-## `Get All Azure Active Directory Tenants from OCS Tenant`
+## `Get all Azure Active Directory tenants from OCS tenant`

-Get all Azure Active Directory Tenants from an OSIsoft Cloud Services Tenant.
+Get all Azure Active Directory tenants from an OSIsoft Cloud Services Tenant.

 ### Request